Nitish-G-Hande/Healthcare-Chatbot-using-AI/README.md

 # Healthcare-Chatbot
 A Chatbot based on sklearn where you can give a symptom and it will ask you questions and will tell you the details and give some advice.In this Project we used Supervised Machine learning,The **Decision-Tree Classifier** Algorithm was used to train the model.
+The datasets available was in .csv format and _ _Pandas_ _ library was used to read the files.
 # Procedures to run the program
 ## Run Locally
 ###  For Backend Program